StratifyLabs/StratifyBlog/content/tutorials/2013-12-01-Hello-World.md

-Programming tutorials, as you will notice, always begin with the quintessential "Hello World" program which demonstrates: how to use compilers, the basic usage of the language, and how to use output--essential for seeing if your program is working correctly.
+Programming tutorials, as you will notice, always begin with the quintessential "Hello World" program which demonstrates: how to use compilers, the basic usage of the language, and how to use output which is essential for seeing if your program is working correctly.
 The code below is the standard C Hello World program.

 ```cpp
 //include is a compiler directive and .h refers to a header file